 This is especially important if your auto maker or auto insurance provider has restrictions on where you can get your car serviced.

-Since this is a big need for road trippers, I’ll go over the apps I tested, as well as what I did and didn’t like about them so you can make an informed decision on which app to use.
+Since this is a big need for road trippers, I’ll go over the apps I tested, as well as what I did and didn’t like about them so you can make an informed decision about which app to use.

 Plus, someone who isn’t familiar with EZ Pass might take the EZ Pass tally as the total regardless of payment type, which could result in not having enough cash on hand for tolls.
 Yikes.

-What are your top road trip apps?
+What are your favorite road trip apps?

 Before you hit the open road, save this post to Pinterest.
 Then add a comment below to tell me what your favorite road trip apps are so I can check them out!

 Meg Frost is a Boston-based travel blogger that helps people embrace technology to make vacation planning and traveling wicked easy, affordable, and fun.